 About the Future of Families and Child Wellbeing Study

-The Future of Families and Child Wellbeing Study (FFCWS) is based on a stratified, multistage sample of about 5,000 children born in large U.S. cities (population over 200,000) between 1998 and 2000, where births to unmarried mothers were oversampled by a ratio of 3 to 1.
+FFCWS follows a stratified, multistage, probability sample of approximately 5,000 children born in large U.S. cities (population over 200,000) between 1998 and 2000, with an oversample of births to unmarried mothers.
 This sampling strategy resulted in the inclusion of a large number of Black, Hispanic, and low-income families.
-Mothers were interviewed shortly after birth and fathers were interviewed at the hospital or by phone.
-Follow-up interviews were conducted when children were approximately ages 1, 3, 5, 9, 15, and 22.When weighted, the data are representative of births in large US cities.
+Mothers were interviewed shortly after birth, and fathers were interviewed either at the hospital or by phone.
+We have collected data at 7 time points, birth and when children were approximately ages 1, 3, 5, 9, 15, and 22.
+When weighted, the data are representative of births in large U.S. cities.

 The Future of Families & Child Wellbeing Study consists of a core survey with mothers, fathers, primary caregivers, and the focal child.
 Additionally, collaborative projects have enriched the core study by adding new questions to the surveys or by collecting new data on a subset of parents and children.
 See below for more details about the core and collaborative projects.